-In the review of selected employee satisfaction survey results regarding Facility leaders, the OIG noted Facility leaders appeared actively engaged with employees and were working to improve employee satisfaction.
-The OIG noted that the Facility's results reflected lower care ratings than the VHA average in the selected patient experience survey results regarding the Facility leaders.
-Multiple opportunities appear to exist to improve satisfaction with both inpatient and outpatient care.
-Facility leaders had begun to implement processes and plans to improve patient experiences.
+In the review of selected employee satisfaction survey results regarding Facility leaders, the OIG noted that Facility leaders appeared actively engaged with employees.
+In the review of selected patient experience survey results regarding Facility leaders, opportunities appear to exist to improve inpatient experiences.
+The Facility leaders described plans to evaluate inpatient services and pursue improvement activities.

 The OIG recognizes that the Strategic Analytics for Improvement and Learning (SAIL) model has limitations for identifying all areas of clinical risk but is "a way to understand the similarities and differences between the top and bottom performers" within VHA.
-Although the leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve performance of the Quality of Care and Efficiency metrics likely contributing to the current "3-Star" rating.
+Three of the four leaders were knowledgeable while the Acting Chief of Staff was still becoming familiar with selected SAIL metrics due to the limited time in the role.
+Together, the leaders should take actions to improve performance of the Quality of Care and Efficiency metrics likely contributing to the current "2-Star" rating.